Updated May 16, 2026§ For Vehicles

 US Mobile's $4/mo Pooled plan is the cheapest reliable SIM for TKSTAR TK905.
 Mint Mobile's $15/mo prepaid wins on coverage stability.

 You bought a TKSTAR TK905 because the no-subscription pitch made sense.
 Then you opened the box and realized you needed your own SIM card, and the manual just says “insert a 4G micro-SIM.”
-According to TKSTAR’s product documentation, the device needs an activated SIM with at least 50 MB of monthly data, though the manual doesn’t say which carrier, which plan, or what setup steps actually work.
+The TK905 needs an activated SIM with at least 50 MB of monthly data, but the manual stops short of naming a carrier, a plan, or a working setup sequence.
+This guide fills those gaps.

-We tested four prepaid SIM plans across 30 days.
-US Mobile’s $4/month Pooled came out cheapest.
-Mint Mobile’s $15/month was most reliable.
+This guide compares four prepaid SIM plans on price and network structure.
 The full breakdown plus carrier-specific activation steps are below.

 • TKSTAR TK905 requires a micro-SIM (not nano, not standard) on a 4G LTE network with at least 50 MB of monthly data.
 Text-only plans won't work.

-• US Mobile Pooled at $4/month is the cheapest reliable plan we tested, sharing 1 GB across multiple lines on T-Mobile and Verizon networks.
+• US Mobile Pooled at $4/month is the cheapest plan, sharing 1 GB across multiple lines on T-Mobile and Verizon networks.

 • T-Mobile's pay-as-you-go ($3/month per line) is technically cheapest but requires in-store activation and has the steepest setup curve.